jmcanterafonseca/dataModels/specs/Transportation/CrowdFlowObserved/doc/spec.md

     + Default unit: Kilometer per hour (Km/h).
     + Optional

-+ `congested` : Flags whether there was a crowd congestion during the observation period in the referred lane.
++ `congested` : Flags whether there was a crowd congestion during the observation period in the referred walkway.
 The absence of this attribute means no crowd congestion.
     + Attribute type: Property.
 [Boolean](https://schema.org/Boolean)
     + Optional